kailash-manasarovar/statement/docs/crimes/gaslighting.md

 Gaslighting should be a crime when its sole intention is to silence dissent and protect sex offenders and pedophiles.

-Gaslighting in Denia was governed by one of the multiple porn-gang associates, then, disseminated to the general public out via gossip which then took on a persecuting life of its own.
+Gaslighting in Dénia was governed by one of the multiple porn-gang associates, then, disseminated to the general public out via gossip which then took on a persecuting life of its own.

 I was gaslit by people I knew who suggested it was all in my head and I needed help.
 Whenever I heard that familiar phrase, "I think you need to see someone", I knew I was taking to a porn-gang associate.